One of these days some simple soul

 5. Before you begin reading, say this simple prayer… “God, please open my heart and mind to be taught from this reading today.
 Soften my spirit to humbly receive whatever you want to give me today.
 Amen.”
 Or anything similar to that.
 It’s simply a way of treating this book differently than Harry Potter or other books you read.
 The point is that not only do you read the Bible… in another real sense, the Bible also reads you.

-6. As you read, go through the 3-step process of observe, interpret, and apply.
+6. As you read, go through the 3-step process of observe, interpret, apply.
 In that order.
-To learn more watch the short video below or click the black button just below to learn more.

 7. Another suggestion while you read is to ask 3 questions — (1) What does this reading tell me about God?
 (2) About me?
 (3) About how God & me can be brought back into deep friendship?